 For one thing, the animals are much more active in the morning.
 When you do the safari or go to the various animal exhibits throughout the park, they are much more likely to be visible and interacting in the morning, before the sun gets too hot.

 Going early is also a good idea as it will help you get more attractions done in a shorter period of time.
 If you are only going to Disney’s Animal Kingdom for one day during your trip, make it a FULL day.
 If you get there before the park opens, you will be able to get everything done in one day.

 Wait, didn’t we just say to go during the morning?
 Let’s clarify that a bit, what we mean is to still go early, but also stay until nighttime.

 For one thing, it’s better since many of the guests will leave the park in the afternoon and go back to their hotel or to another park.
-That means shorter wait time later on.
+That means shorter wait times later on.
 It’s also less hot at night, and trust us, you’ll need that advantage at the Animal Kingdom.

-Plus, it’s just fun to see the park all lit-up as it takes on a completely different look and feel than during the day.
+Plus, it’s just fun to see the park all lit up as it takes on a completely different look and feel than during the day.
 This is especially true in Pandora.
 All the bioluminescent lights turn on when the sun goes down, and it lights up into a truly magical environment.
 You absolutely MUST visit Pandora at night!

 Animal Kingdom is the Hottest Park

 While ALL The Walt Disney World Theme Parks are extremely hot most of the year, somehow, the Animal Kingdom takes things to an entirely new level of scorching heat.

 I don’t know why, but this park just is always hotter than the others.
 There is a lack of shade, which definitely doesn’t help, and you also end up walking more than the others since there is a lot of backtracking your steps.

 I know Disney was going for the most realistic authenticity when they designed the Animal Kingdom, but I think they actually made it HOTTER than the real Africa!